 Rape mentality has been passed down century after century and is protected by our laws.
 Law makers and jurists are dismissive of the defilement every victim of sexual assault feels, a life altering condition that impacts victims regardless of how the offender overcame your self determination.
 And even though you may not immediately recognize that you were sexually assaulted, a premeditated crime was committed against you.
 No one sexually assaults you by accident!

 The 14th amendment of the US grants all citizens equal rights under the law.

 If some defiling acts are criminal, all defiling acts are criminal.
-Instead, they’d prefer to pick and choose which specific defiling acts they wish to prosecute and ignore the rest.
-By including the correct definition for consent in penal code, all sexual conduct without consent qualifies as a sexual assault!
+Instead, legislators prefer to pick and choose which specific defiling acts they will prosecute and ignore the rest.
+By including the correct definition for consent in penal code, all sexual conduct without consent qualifies as a punishable sexual assault!